Elvedin123/gametrest-frontend/README.md

 ## GitHub Project Board

 The link below is a list of our MVP's and post-MVP's.
-Each person will be assigned task that is posted on the to-do list.
-When that person starts to work on it, they will drag it from the to-do into the in progress board.
-Once they have finished this they will put it in the done board and delete the assignment entry in the assignment board.
-As the project becomes clearer things may be added to the to-do list.
-Before assigning someone a task we will check in with each other if thats okay.
+Each person will be assigned set of tasks that are posted on the to-do list.
+Once they start working on this task, they will bring it to the to do half.
+After they have completed their assignment, they will put it in the done board.
+Additional tasks may be added as we continue this ambition, but we will consult with each other who would be okay with getting the new task.

 [GitHub Project Board]()